[AWS Beginners] Learn AWS Lambda in 5 minutes!

 • Ruby

-If you want to use a language other than those listed above, you can use the custom runtime function.
+If you want to use a language other than those listed above, you can use the custom runtime feature.

 Lambda functions are stored in the Lambda service.
 They are executed

-on specific AWS resources when a trigger occurs.
+on specific AWS resources when a certain trigger occurs.

-For example, if you upload an image to an S3 bucket, this triggers Lambda to resize the image and convert it into an image suitable for websites.
+For example, uploading an image to an S3 bucket triggers Lambda to resize the image and convert it into an image suitable for a website, etc.

-A thumbnail creation function is called, allowing you to automatically create thumbnails.
+A thumbnail creation function is called, and thumbnails can be automatically created.

 ■Service that invokes Lambda